king-kostis/anime-blog/README.md

 ## Features
 - Streams telegram posts from an anime news channel as rss feeds displays them
 - Allows users to send emails to the host of the website through it
-- Stores rss feed into a text file for persistence
+- Persists rss feed into a text file for offline use
-- Loads feeds from text file after persistence
+- Reloads feeds data automatically from saved file

 ---